 More Beautiful Tomorrow

-Today, we seem to be at a crossroads.
-The intersection where technology has taken us beyond some of our wildest dreams while at the same time widening our understanding of how the environment is eroding around us.
+Today we seem to be at a crossroads, the intersection where technology has taken us beyond some of our wildest dreams while at the same time widening our understanding of how the environment is eroding around us.
 While there are many loud voices saying that climate change is fiction or that human activity has little to do with a natural cycle of temperature change that is always occurring, it is to humanity’s detriment that we ignore our increasing population, species that are disappearing, viruses that are emerging, glaciers that are retreating, forests that are vanishing, water that is poisonous, air that is noxious, and people that are starving.

 For generations we have taken from nature and used it for our own purpose without regard to any other inhabitant or future generation.
-We were simply content to take what we could in the moment and then turned a blind eye to the future consequences.
+We were simply content to take what we could in the moment and then turn a blind eye to the future consequences.
 Perhaps we can dismiss those days to arrogance directed by ignorance.
 But today, there is no ignorance with regard to the impacts being levied on our environment due to human activity.